exaile/homebrew-exaile/README.md

 Once you install Exaile, currently the only way to launch it is via the terminal.
 Just run `exaile` and it should launch.

-Currently installation on OSX is experimental and there are known serious issues.
+Unfortunately, installation on OSX is experimental and GTK has known serious issues on OSX.
+In particular, drag and drop operations can cause Exaile to completely crash.
 We welcome assistance with fixing these issues!

 Install troubleshooting
 -----------------------